-If a governing body wants to increase its property tax rate by more than 3 percent above the effective rate, it must publish a quarter-page notice in a local newspaper, announcing a special public hearing.
-This notice should show the proposed percentage increase, the difference between the proposed tax rate and last year’s actual tax rate and the effect of the proposed increase on average home taxes.
+If a governing body wants to increase its property tax rate above the effective or rollback rate, it must publish a quarter-page notice in a local newspaper, announcing special public hearings.
 School districts must publish a notice and hold a public hearing.
 (Small taxing units and certain water districts have a special notice process.)

-The public hearing gives taxpayers an opportunity to voice their opinions about the proposed tax increase and ask questions of the governing body.
+The public hearings give taxpayers an opportunity to voice their opinions about the proposed tax increase and ask questions of the governing body.

-Before the hearing ends, the governing body must set a date, time and place for formal adoption of the tax rate.
+Before the hearing's end, the governing body must set a date, time and place for the tax rate's formal adoption.
 The taxing unit then publishes another quarter-page ad announcing the meeting to adopt the tax rate.

 If you believe that your taxing unit has failed to comply in good faith with these requirements, you can file a lawsuit in district court to stop tax collections until the taxing unit complies with the law.
 You must file the lawsuit before substantially all of the tax bills are mailed.

 If a taxing unit adopts a tax rate that exceeds the rollback rate, the taxpayers may petition for an election to reduce the tax increase to the rollback rate.
 If a school district adopts a tax rate above the rollback rate, the district must hold an election to ratify the adopted rate; no petition is required.